All posts by admin

 • Revision features allow content to be updated and edited after the initial publication.
 Revision control also tracks any changes made to files

 The most popular content management system is WordPress, used by more than 28% of all websites on the Internet, and by 59% of all websites using a known content management system., The choice for WordPress is followed by Wix and Squarespace, both of which are less robust.
-Here at Grateful Web Services, we use WordPress as it’s proven to be the CMS of choice!
+At Grateful Web Services, we use WordPress because it has become the CMS of choice.

 Blog - Cracking the code

 We are not talking about cracking the actual website code on a website that is way too much to cover on a blog!
-Besides, most of you, really don’t care to know all of that technical programming anyway, which is why we are here!
-Navigating the confusing terminology can be somewhat intimidating though.
-There is a lot of terminologies that might not make sense to you but that’s okay.
-Below, we have some common words that are used often in the web industry to try and help clear the mystery.
+Besides, most of you really don’t care to know all of that technical programming anyway, which is why we are here!
+Navigating the confusing terminology can be somewhat intimidating, though.
+There is a lot of terminology that might not make sense to you, but that’s okay.
+Below, we have some common words that are often used in the web industry to try and help clear the mystery.

 Back-end